<script> and a separate

 However, the most interesting part which we can't truly replicate in our custom console snippets is the feature of live-insepcting the object by pressing the small ▸ arrow next to it.

 Pressing the arrow opens up a list of all properties and methods on the given object —

 This live view feature and many other features native to a browser's console are difficult to set up on a webpage, all manually.

-Likewise, when working with objects or in general when some special feature of the browser's console is desired, you're encouraged to open up the console and perform the inspection live.
+Likewise, when working with objects in the console or, in general, when some special feature of the console is desired, you're encouraged to open up the brower's console and perform the inspection live.

 In the last chapter, we saw the